kragen/derctuo/desiccant-climate-control.md

 [The random Russian website opt6.ru][0] offers a tonne of 99.2%-pure muriate of lime for 21000 rubles; [a ruble is presently US$0.01294][1] reportedly, so that’s US$272/tonne or US$0.272/kg.
-This is toward the high end of the price per kg of the cheap desiccants, and 34× the price of calcined alabaster, but it’s still kind of within the range.
+If this price is correct, it’s toward the high end of the price per kg of the cheap desiccants, and 34× the price of calcined alabaster, but it’s still kind of within the range.